InfraTales/distributed-deep-learning-cluster/docs/cost.md

 ## Related Documentation

-See `ARCHITECTURE.md` for cluster details and `DEPLOYMENT.md` for configuration options.
+See the project README for architecture details.md` for configuration options.